wultra/powerauth-webflow/docs/Data-Adapter-REST-API-Reference.md

 | 401  | `AUTHENTICATION_FAILED` - provide reason in the message in case it is available |
 | 500  | Server errors - provide error details in the message, this is only for unexpected errors |

-The password can be encrypted.
-In this case the `authenticationType` parameter provides information about type of encryption and the `cipherTransformation` parameter contains information about used cipher.

 ### Request

 - Headers: